 1961 - In the face of the ongoing criticism, the Soviet Union cancels aid programs and lines of credit to Albania.
 In December the Soviets finally break diplomatic relations.
 All Soviet economic advisers and technicians are withdrawn from Albania and shipments of supplies and spare parts are halted.

-China again makes up the shortfall, although their intervention is not enough to prevent damage to Albania's already weak economy.
+China again makes up the shortfall, although their intervention is not enough to prevent further damage to Albania's already weak economy.

-1966 - One year after Chinese leader Mao Tse-Tung unleashes the 'Great Proletarian Cultural Revolution' on the people of China, Hoxha launches his own 'Cultural and Ideological Revolution'.
+1966 - Soon after Chinese leader Mao Tse-Tung initiates the Great Proletarian Cultural Revolution in China, Hoxha launches his own Cultural and Ideological Revolution.

 Hoxha calls for a regular rotation of managers to prevent "bureaucratic stagnation", "bureaucratism", "intellectualism", and "technocratism".